Directivity

 comparison plot of radiation patterns

 Figure 1.
-Plots of Radiation Patterns.
+Plots of Radiation Patterns for Antennas.
+Which has the higher directivity?.

 The directivity is calculated for Antenna 1 to be 1.273 (1.05 dB).